AlexZimmerman89/Psychic-Game2/README.md

 # Predictions-Game
 <strong>About</strong><br>
 This game runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code.
-Click here to play!

 <strong>Instructions</strong><br>
 The computer will randomly pick a letter from the alphabet (a-z|A-Z).
 The goal is for the user to guess that letter by pressing a key on the keyboard.